-Making a Vermont Healthcare Power of Attorney
+What is a Vermont Medical Power of Attorney?

 The individual giving permission is known as the "principal," and the people or entities obtaining authority are called the "agents."
 Suited for Vermont residents, our Power of Attorney for health care is made for use in Bennington County, Caledonia County, Chittenden County, and in every other part of the state.
 All Vermont Medical PoA forms from Rocket Lawyer can be modified for your specific situation.
 Making this essential document will provide confirmation to medical institutions and other parties that your chosen agent is legally allowed to make choices for you when you are not able.

 When to use a Vermont Medical Power of Attorney:

 - Someone you completely trust is up for making healthcare decisions for you if you become unable to.